 The overnight call rate has remained at an extremely low level, and firms' funding costs have declined moderately.
 With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend.
 Issuing conditions for CP have continued to be favorable.
 Those for corporate bonds have also remained favorable on the whole.
 As for credit demand, firms have shown signs of increasing their demand mainly for working capital and funds related to mergers and acquisitions.
 Against this backdrop, the year-on-year rate of change in the amount outstanding of bank lending has been positive.
+That of

-The year-on-year rate of change in the total amount outstanding of corporate bonds and CP has been moving around 0 percent, while that of corporate bonds has been slightly negative.
+CP has also been positive.
+In contrast, the year-on-year rate of change in the amount outstanding of corporate bonds has been negative as the amount of electric company bonds redeemed has continued to exceed the amount issued.
 In these circumstances, firms have retained their recovered financial positions on the whole.
 Meanwhile, the year-on-year rate of change in the money stock has been positive at around 2 percent.